-For any questions relating to THE Auckland Live venues or patrons services go to www.aucklandlive.co.nz “Your Visit” or ph (09) 309 2677.
+For any questions relating to the Auckland Live venues or patrons services go to www.aucklandlive.co.nz or phone (09) 309 2677.

 I really enjoyed the concert – how can I further support the APO?

 There are many ways you can support the APO, from donating through our Annual Appeal or Chair Donor Scheme, becoming a member of the APO Friends or Crescendo or simply coming to more of our concerts!
 You may also like to take the opportunity to use an APO concert to do some corporate entertaining.
-Head to our Support the APO page to find out more.
+If you are an organisation, you may also like to take the opportunity to become a partner to the APO, or to use an APO concert to do some corporate entertaining.
+Head to our Business Partnerships page to find out more.

 How can I keep up to date with what is happening at the APO?